MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

     DELETE FROM [<My NAV Database Name>].[dbo].[Server Instance] DELETE from [<My NAV Database Name>].[dbo].[Debugger Breakpoint]
     ```
+13. Close all to connections to the database.

+    This includes but is not limited to [!INCLUDE[navnow](../developer/includes/navnow_md.md)] clients tools and SQL Server Management Studio.

-## Task 2: Run Technical Upgrade on the Old Database
+## Task 3: Run Technical Upgrade on the Old Database
 Next, you will convert the old database so that it can be used with [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 > [!TIP]